 The grass is growing like crazy and once again it’s time to mow the lawn.
 However, this time you go to start the mower, and nothing happens.
 Your mower won’t even turn over.

-A John Deere lawn mower won’t turn over when the battery is dead or won’t hold a charge; the wires, cables, or connections are loose; the fuse is blown; the ignition switch or safety switch is bad; the starter solenoid is faulty, or the starter is bad.
+A John Deere mower won’t turn over when the battery is dead or won’t hold a charge; the wires, cables, or connections are loose; the fuse is blown; the ignition switch or safety switch is bad; the starter solenoid is faulty, or the starter is bad.

 Be careful working on your lawn mower’s electrical system to avoid electrocution.
 Follow the safety guidelines found in the operator’s manual.
 Consult a professional mechanic if you are unsure how to perform troubleshooting and repair procedures.